 Jacob

-Jacob is an international master’s student at KTH Royal Institute of Technology in Sweden, with a strong curiosity about how technology, culture, and local economies intersect across Europe.
+Jacob is the pen name of a master’s student at KTH Royal Institute of Technology in Sweden.
+His writing focuses on technology, culture, entrepreneurship, and the ways local economies evolve across Europe.

 Beyond academics, he actively explores the European landscape through overland travel, using ferries and long-distance buses such as FlixBus.
 This way of traveling allows him to experience cities more organically and understand how local communities operate beyond typical tourist perspectives.